What are boundaries? Why do we need them? And how do we set them? Find out in this article.

 What are boundaries?

-All relationships need boundaries.
 A boundary is an imaginary line that separates me from you.
-They separate your physical space, your feelings, needs, and responsibilities from others.
+It separates your physical space, your feelings, needs, and responsibilities from others.
 Your boundaries also tell other people how they can treat you – what’s acceptable and what isn’t.
 Without boundaries, people may take advantage of you because you haven’t set limits about how you expect to be treated.

 When a boundary is crossed, you need to provide feedback saying it’s not okay.
 The boundary is worthless if you don’t enforce it by giving feedback and consequences.
 Some people will easily accept a boundary and others will continue to challenge and escalate it.
 So, if Chris’ neighbor continued to violate the boundaries, he’d need to address it with her again.
 The specific consequences depend on the nature of the relationship and the history of the relationship.